Urška Ferligoj: In literature

 Shepherdess Urška has inspired many literary works.
 In 1938, Joža Lovrenčič wrote Legend of Mary and the Shepherdess Urška (Legenda o Mariji in pastirici Uršiki).
 In 1939, during the opening of a chapel dedicated to Urška Ferligoj in Grgar, a play titled Na Skalnici (On Skalnica) by Dragotin Vodopivec was performed for the first time.
 In 1951, Ivo Česnik wrote a story of the apparition titled The Song of the Holy Mountain (Svetogorska pesem).
 In 1979, writer Zora Piščanc published a novel titled Shepherdess Urška (Pastirica Urška), narrating Urška’s childhood, the apparition, her imprisonment, and the construction of the Sveta Gora church.
 It is based on historical records and oral tradition.
 In 1994, writer Berta Golob and illustrator Silva Karim published a coloring book titled Shepherdess Urška (Pastirica Urška).
 In 2006, writer Andraž Arko and illustrator Urša Skoberne published a picture book titled Shepherdess Urška and the Queen of the Holy Mountain (Pastirica Urška in Svetogorska Kraljica).
+Slovenian catechist, poet, and choir director Krista Povirk, first fully employed lay catechist in the Slovene lands, drew strong inspiration from Urška Ferligoj's life, and sometimes even signed herself as Urška Krista.